HL7/fhir-consent-management/input/pagecontent/technical.md

 For more details about supporting subscriptions, including how to delete a subscription that is no longer desired, consult the [Subscriptions R5 Backport framework]({{site.data.fhir.subscriptions}}).

-#### Disclosure of Consent
+#### Sharing Health Information due to Consent
 Along with the business use cases of consent management, there is also a requirement for systems to record and retrieve disclosures of when a consent was accessed to determine whether patient information could be accessed.
 To support this requirement, this guide defines an operation for recording consent disclosures and requires systems to implement searches for disclosures.

 Disclosures are recorded as FHIR AuditEvent instances.
+These AuditEvents reflect the Consent instance that was consulted as well as the type of health information that was shared.

 ##### Record Disclosure Operation
 The [Record Disclosure Operation](OperationDefinition-record-disclosure.html) SHALL be used when a system accesses a Consent instance for determining whether informtion can be accessed.
 An [Audit Event instance](StructureDefinition-FASTConsentAuditEvent.html) conveys the purpose of the access (reading, writing, sending, etc.) while a reference to a Consent instance indicates the consent that was accessed.